 After your assessment, you’ll settle into a routine of one-on-one and group counselling, wellness therapies, physical exercise and excursions with your fellow clients.

 Once you’ve completed treatment at The Cabin, we’ll provide you with a discharge summary and a list of aftercare options for when you return home.
-You’ll be given the opportunity to receive guidance via online video meetings, in-person support from our alumni network and more.
+You’ll continue to receive guidance and support via follow-up treatment at one of our intensive outpatient programmes, online video aftercare, our alumni network and more.

 Travelling to Thailand – We Can Help!

 Feel free to let us know if you need any assistance in getting to Thailand.

 We can help you to arrange flights, travel insurance, visas and many other aspects of your trip.

 Here’s some basic information to help you make your initial plans:

 Upon entry to Thailand, most nationalities are eligible to receive a 30-day visa exemption.
 Should you wish to attain a longer period of visa validity, we can either assist you in applying for a visa before leaving your home country, or help you to extend your visa from Chiang Mai.

 If you need more information regarding visa applications, please feel free to contact us.

 For most journeys, you’ll have to transfer in the capital city of Bangkok (although this is not always the case – direct flights to Chiang Mai are available from several cities including Singapore, Seoul and Kuala Lumpur).